 6. Rental history

-The best way to do your due diligence is to ask for references from their prior landlords.
-You can also call the references yourself to ask if the tenant will be a good fit or if there are red flags to consider like unexplained gaps in their history.
+The best way to do your due diligence is to seek out references from prior landlords.
+You can also call the person to ask if the tenant will be a good fit or if there are red flags to consider, like unexplained gaps in their history.

 7. References

-Along with contacting previous landlords, you can ask applicants to provide two to three additional references.
-In cases where someone doesn’t have an extensive rental history, you can ask the applicant to submit professional or personal references, or both.
+Along with contacting previous landlords, two to three additional references are a must.
+In cases where someone doesn’t have an extensive rental history, you can suggest the applicant submit professional or personal references or both.
 Be cautious of applicants who provide only family or friends as references, as their opinions might be biased.
-When interviewing an applicant's references, you’ll want to ask questions like:
+When interviewing an applicant's references, use these questions:

 - How long have you known the applicant?